knewkarma-io/knewkarma/docs/source/api.md

 The Knew Karma API offers a seamless way to interact with Reddit data, providing asynchronous access to user profiles, subreddit information, posts, comments, and more.

-This API is designed for developers with a basic understanding of asynchronous programming.

 To help you get started, I've included detailed examples showcasing how to utilise various API features effectively.